Xiaohao-Xu/SLAM-under-Perturbation/benchmark/Instructions.md

-# Noisy-Replica Benchmark: Benchmarking SLAM Robustness under Perturbations
+# Scripts for Benchmarking SLAM Robustness under Perturbations

 ## General Notice and Instructions
 - Modify the input/output/dataset paths in the provided shell scripts to match your system's configuration.